wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 ## Home Pages & Terminology

-The product name "<strong>Fabric</strong>" Microsoft introduced March 2023 along with a set of cloud-based product <strong>experiences</strong> containing the same words also used in legacy products that Microsoft continues to sell: <a target=_blank" href="https://www.casewhen.co/blog/data-factory-showdown-fabric-vs-azure">BLOG</a>:
+The product name "<strong>Fabric</strong>" Microsoft introduced March 2023 along with a set of cloud-based product <strong>experiences</strong> containing the same words also used in legacy products that Microsoft continues to sell: <a target="_blank" href="https://www.casewhen.co/blog/data-factory-showdown-fabric-vs-azure">BLOG</a>:

    * Fabric "Data Factory" is different from "Azure Data Factory (ADF)" that continues to be used (at lower cost).
 PROTIP: Use "<strong>Data Factory in Microsoft Fabric (DFiMF)</strong>" to differentiate it from the legacy ADF.
 DFiMF adds to ADF features from <a target="_blank" href="https://www.casewhen.co/blog/data-analysis-and-data-transformation-with-power-query-in-power-bi">Power Query Dataflows</a> and integrates tagging for Data Governance.